 While there is no set minimum requirement for personal assistants in terms of education, a background in business or administrative work helps.
 A second or third language can be important in some cases, too.
 In general, the skills you have are more important than your education.
 A discussion of some of these necessary skills may help you decide if this type of job is for you.

-Here's a list of personal assistant skills for resumes, cover letters, job applications and interviews.
-Required skills will vary based on the job for which you're applying, so also review our list of skills listed by job and type of skill.
-Look through this list and see if you have used these skills in previous jobs or have acquired them through training.
+Here's a list of personal assistant skills for resumes, cover letters, job applications, and interviews.
+Required skills will vary based on the job for which you're applying, so also review our list of skills listed by job and by type of skill.
+Look through these lists and see if you have used these skills in previous jobs or have acquired them through training.

 You should also develop interview answers about how you used your skills in previous positions.
 Have an example of how you solved a problem in the workplace using one or more of these skills.
 Show how using your skills contributed to the success of a project.